fonnesbeck/git_tutorial/PITCHME.md

 # Reviewing changes

+Note:
-^ It is good practice to always review our changes before saving them.
+ It is good practice to always review our changes before saving them.
 We do this using `git diff`.
 This shows us the differences between the current state of the file and the most recently saved version:

 ```bash
 $ git diff